FrejaXu/FrejaXu.github.io/_pages/about.md

 News
 ======
 - Mar 2023 Our newest paper [“Pain modulates early sensory brain responses to task‐irrelevant emotional faces”](https://doi.org/10.1002/ejp.2097) is now published online in the journal of European Journal of Pain!
-Please see here for a short video introduction  👉 [link](https://www.veed.io/view/2c5741b6-1062-476e-8d20-6499906a8944?panel=share)
+For a brief demonstration, please check this link 👉 [link](https://www.veed.io/view/2c5741b6-1062-476e-8d20-6499906a8944?panel=share)
 - Sep 2022 Serving as the instructor for graduate students in Affective computing 2022 (5 ECTS) at University of Oulu
 - Aug 15, 2022 Joining the Editorial Board of Emotion Science @Frontiers in Psychology
 - July 27, 2022 📢Serving as co-editor for the research topic [“Cognitive mechanisms of visual attention, working memory, emotion, and their interactions”](https://frontiersin.org/research-topics/44236) in Frontier in neuroscience & Frontiers in psychology.
 All papers related to this topic are warmly welcome! 👀Abstract Submission Deadline 19 September 2022